RC925/MyFirstRepo/README.md

-"Update revised co-demo in README "
+"Master node in README "